EXPLAINER-What happens next after UK PM Johnson writes Brexit delay letter?

 ELECTION?
 Both the governing Conservatives and main opposition Labour Party say they want a new election, but Labour leader Jeremy Corbyn has said he will not back any move to hold one until a no-deal Brexit is ruled out.

-Also Read: U.S. entrepreneur Arcuri refuses to answer questions about intimacy with Boris Johnson
+Also Read: UPDATE 2-U.S. businesswoman Arcuri refuses to answer questions about intimacy with Boris Johnson

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)